sagnikghosal007/Maze-Solver-/README.md

 - if "1" : blocker
 - if "0" : accessable
 - if "9" : destination reached

-  Time Complexity O(m*n)
+-Time Complexity O(m*n)

-The screeen of the MAZE SOLVER will look like this :
+-The screeen of the MAZE SOLVER will look like this :

 ![image](https://github.com/user-attachments/assets/f48870df-8050-4ee9-bf49-9288d1aeb253)